quiltedhills/htfc3-kubejs_patches/README.md

 # Changelogs / differences from 1.6.2
 • Fixed recipe conflict for Copycat Layers <br/>
 • Made the Create Mechanical Press rocky chunk recipe require only one action per ore instead of four <br/>
+• Made it possible to crush ore blocks (those are normally unobtainable aside from a specific IE excavator vein) <br/>